vittorioromeo/vr-game-checklist/README.md

 - [ ] For accessibility reasons, my game allows to keep holding a weapon even if the controller is not being held (e.g. not pressing the side button on Oculus controllers or not physically grabbing the Valve Index controller).

-- [ ] If my game ends up with a system where the current weapon is glued to the player's hand, it will provide an option to switch hands for left-handed players.
+- If my game ends up with a system where the current weapon is glued to the player's hand:

+    - [ ] Left-handed players will be able to switch the default hand.

 ## Contributing